MAC-Projects/PhotoCircuit/README.md

 The "PhotoCircuit" directory in this repository can be imported into Android Studio and run directly.

-The dataset we used can be found [on Kaggle](https://www.kaggle.com/datasets/altermetax/hand-drawn-circuit-elements) and is based on [this pre-existing one](https://www.kaggle.com/datasets/moodrammer/handdrawn-circuit-schematic-components).
+We uploaded the customized dataset we used [on Kaggle](https://www.kaggle.com/datasets/altermetax/hand-drawn-circuit-elements) and is based on [this pre-existing one](https://www.kaggle.com/datasets/moodrammer/handdrawn-circuit-schematic-components).

 The model can be trained using the IPython Notebook at [training.ipynb](/training.ipynb).